 Out on trail all day.
-Explore the open tracks of the Begwns, passing the ‘Roundabout’ an unusual landmark built in the 19th Centaury to honor Queen Victoria’s Diamond Jubilee.
+Explore the open tracks of the Begwns, passing the ‘Roundabout’ an unusual landmark built in the 19th Century to honor Queen Victoria’s Diamond Jubilee.
 After lunch, drop down off the Begwns and cross over Rhulen hill and Aberedw hill to arrive at the horse’s accommodation for the night.
-Feed and untack before a short taxi ride into the agricultural town of Builth Wells, where you will spend the night at a local B&B. Dinner will be at 7pm at one of the restaurants in town.
+Feed and untack before a short taxi ride into the agricultural town of Builth Wells, where you will spend the night at a local B&B. Dinner will be at one of the restaurants or inns in town.

 Total length - 16 miles

 Enjoy your first welsh breakfast of the trip before being picked up and taken to the horses.
 Feed, groom and tack up your horse.
 Out on trail all day.
 Sweep back across Aberedw Hill before dropping down into the hamlet of Hundred House.
 Today, Hundred House is a small hamlet but it was once regarded as a strategic location and was built by both Romans and Normans in the first century AD.
 From here, climb up onto Gwaunceste Hill and enjoy some fabulous panoramic views.